Skip to content

 • Approve but not launch the Canvas (a different user with the “Send Campaigns, Canvases” permission can launch the Canvas)

-After approval statuses are set on the Summary step, any subsequent changes made to the Canvas will reset all approval statuses when saved.
+After approval statuses are set on the Summary step, any subsequent changes made to the Canvas reset all approval statuses when saved.
 This applies to any changes made either in a draft Canvas or a post-launch Canvas.
-For example, if you only make changes to the target audience, the Summary step will revert approval statuses for all sections back to the default state, pending.
-Note that if the Canvas was already approved, but you save it again, the approvals will be reverted even if no changes have been made.
+For example, if you only make changes to the target audience, the Summary step reverts approval statuses for all sections back to the default state, Pending Approval.

 New Stuff!